egilpaulsen/AR-FaceTracking-Reference/README.md

 # AR FaceTracking Reference Models
 Example meshes and animations that uses the blendshape naming the way ARKit does.

 The project includes an example scene that runs simple motion captured and manually key framed animations.
+The motion capture animations are recorded from an iPad Pro to best simulate what a face mesh would look like when using ARKit.

-Compatible with Unity 2018.3.
+Compatible with Unity 2018.3 and above.

 ## Instructions for installing AR FaceTracking Reference Models project